Youth weaving in and around a line of pylons

 • The instructor will greet you and your child and guide you through the drop-off process.
 A parent or guardian is required to sign-in and sign-out their child each day.

-• At preschool, we are committed to providing a safe and healthy environment for children to learn, play, and grow.
+• We are committed to providing a safe and healthy environment for children to learn, play, and grow.
 Please keep your child at home if they experience any of the following:

 • A fever above 38C*